-Intermittent fasting can help with weight loss by increasing insulin sensitivity and boosting metabolism.
+Intermittent fasting can help weight loss by increasing insulin sensitivity and boosting metabolism.
 When you fast, your body is forced to use stored energy, which means it will start to break down and use fat for fuel.
 This process is called lipolysis, and it can lead to reduced body fat over time.

 Intermittent fasting can also help to increase insulin sensitivity, which is the human body’s ability to use sugar for energy.
-Insulin resistance is a major cause of weight gain, so increasing insulin sensitivity can lead to more efficient fat-burning and weight loss.
+Insulin resistance is a significant cause of weight gain, so increasing insulin sensitivity can lead to more efficient fat-burning and weight loss.

 How to Fast Safely

-- Drink plenty of water: When you’re fasting, it’s important to stay hydrated.
+- Drink plenty of water: When fasting, it’s important to stay hydrated.
 Be sure to drink plenty of water throughout the day.